Designing at scale. Creating a design system with a telecom giant.

 Telus had no quick fix and brought in the consultancy named Huge to look at every aspect of the companies internet presence.
 Huge had a great reputation, having previously worked on the Apple redesign and restructure.
 They recommended a complete overhaul and pitched the brand new concept of a Design System.

-Implementation of a completely new way of operating can be tricky, and managing change and governance of, not just the change process, but the everyday use of a new system across a vast company was critical.
+Implementing a completely new way of operating can be tricky and managing change and governance of, not just the change process, but the everyday use of a new system across a vast company, was critical.
 As is often the case, the roll out of a radically new system was the really difficult bit.
 We worked on a three dimensional answer to this issue.

 One of the key insights from our analysis of the problem faced by Telus was the need for clear governance procedures to ensure that all teams were working towards a common vision and adhering to the design system guidelines.
 This included the need for effective communication and collaboration between teams, as well as the establishment of a system for reviewing and approving design changes.